slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The three brick masons.
 When the first man was asked what he was building, he answered gruffly, without even raising his eyes from his work, «I’m laying bricks».
 The second man replied, «I’m building a wall».
 But the third man said enthusiastically and with obvious pride, «I’m building a cathedral»."
 -- Unknown*

+> *"Monkeys are superior to man in this: when a monkey looks into a mirror, he sees a monkey."
+-- Chazal*

+> *"The American people don't believe anything until they see it on television."
+-- Richard Nixon*